jamesplease/within-periodic-hole.js/README.md

 ### Terminology

 A hole is a piece of a function that does not exist.
-Consider the following number line:
+Consider the following function:

 `0 1 2 _ _ _ 6 7 8 _ _ _ 12 13 14`

-This is a function with a peridic hole of length 3 with period 3.
+This is a function with a hole of length 3 and period 3.

 A periodic hole is defined by three properties: